Victor

 • I Mother Earth's vocalist, Edwin, was the male vocalist on Victor.
 Alex Lifeson later performed one track on their album Scenery and Fish, as well as on Edwin's solo album Better Days.

-• Alex later recorded tracks with Tara MacLean, wife of Victor co-guitarist Bill Bell, for her album Passenger.
+• Alex later recorded tracks with Tara MacLean, wife of Victor co-guitarist Bill Bell, for her album Passenger released in 2000.
 However MacLean confirmed none of Alex's tracks were included on her album.

 • Click here for the Victor Transcript Archive